tblock/10kGNAD/README.md

 ## Code

-Python scripts to extract the articles and split them into a train- and a testset avaliable in the [code directory](https://github.com/tblock/10kGNAD/tree/master/code) of this project.
+Python scripts to extract the articles and split them into a train- and a testset available in the [code directory](https://github.com/tblock/10kGNAD/tree/master/code) of this project.
 Make sure to install the [requirements](https://github.com/tblock/10kGNAD/blob/master/requirements.txt).
 The original `corpus.sqlite3` is required to extract the articles (download [here (compressed)](https://github.com/OFAI/million-post-corpus/releases/download/v1.0.0/million_post_corpus.tar.bz2) or [here (uncompressed)](https://github.com/tblock/10kGNAD/releases/download/v1.0/corpus.sqlite3)).